TechNolaByte/anonymous-pigeon/readme.txt

 - Allow Players to set an alias, then type messages afterwards.
 That way they won't have to specify an alias with every message.
 - Implement autosave functionality.
 - Allow the Narrator to easily add or subtract Players from the Player List.

+Known Issues:
+- A crash once occurred, possibly caused by overload.
+- Bot allows people to send anonymous messages in chat rooms they otherwise are only spectating in.